algorandfoundation/algokit-utils-py/docs/source/capabilities/transfer.md

         close_remainder_to="CLOSEREMAINDERTOADDRESS",
         lease="lease",
         note=b"note",
-        # Use this with caution, it's generally better to use algod.account.rekey_account
+        # Use this with caution, it's generally better to use algorand_client.account.rekey_account
         rekey_to="REKEYTOADDRESS",
         # You wouldn't normally set this field
         first_valid_round=1000,